la2050/archive/_projects/2015/climate-ready-roofs.md

   program can become a model for the nation.
 project_image: 'https://img.youtube.com/vi/jRPfyjiCjwg/hqdefault.jpg'
 project_video: 'https://www.youtube.com/embed/jRPfyjiCjwg'
-'In one to three sentences, please describe your proposal.': >- California’s climate is changing and it’s vital that the people of Los Angeles are prepared.
-Three local organizations – Habitat for Humanity Greater Los Angeles, Grid Alternatives Greater Los Angeles and Climate Resolve – have joined forces to help low-income Angelenos become climate ready by placing solar panels on newly laid cool roofs.
-With your help, this innovative LA program can become a model for the nation.
 Where will you be working?:
   - County of Los Angeles
   - City of Los Angeles